anaseto/boohu/README.md

 Install
 -------

-You can found binaries in the [releases page](https://github.com/anaseto/boohu/releases).
+You can found latest stable binaries in the [releases page](https://github.com/anaseto/boohu/releases).

 You can also build from sources by following these steps: